sparkfunX/Qwiic_Sound_Trigger/README.md

 to maximum (least sensitive) by cutting the THRESH jumper.
 You can set it mid-way by adding your own resistor between breakout pins GA1 and GA2.

 If you are using the VM1010 purely as a sound trigger, you need to reset it after each event by: pushing the MODE button;
-pulling the MODE breakout pin low; or using the Qwiic bus to instruct the PCA9536 to pull the MODE signal low.
+pulling the MODE breakout pin low; or using the Qwiic bus to instruct the PCA9536 to pull the MODE signal low (the VM1010 MODE signal is connected to GPIO0).

 You can use the TRIG (D<sub>OUT</sub>) breakout pin to generate an interrupt on your microcontroller.
-Or you can read (poll) its state via the PCA9536.
+Or you can read (poll) its state via the PCA9536 (the TRIG (D<sub>OUT</sub>) signal is connected to GPIO1).

 There are two LEDs: one to indicate if the breakout is powered; and a second to show when a sound trigger has taken place.
 You can disable either or both LEDs by cutting the LED jumpers on the back of the breakout.